In December 2017, I was diagnosed with Coeliac Disease, which meant cutting out all gluten from my diet.

 There is no cure and no medical treatment for coeliac disease.

-The damage done to the villi can be repaired simply by eating no gluten.
+However, the damage done to the villi can be repaired simply by eating no gluten.
 Once repaired, it will start absorbing those nutrients again.

-Coeliac disease is a serious condition.
+Coeliac disease is a serious autoimmune condition.
 If the diet isn’t changed, conditions such as chronic fatigue, neuropathy, osteoporosis and stomach cancer can develop.